Cision Reviews 2025: Pros, Cons, & Pricing [Analysis]

 Cision has been a go-to PR tool for media outreach, press release distribution, and monitoring for years.
 But as more Cision reviews appear across sites like G2, Reddit, and Capterra, a growing number of businesses are starting to question if what they’re getting for their money is enough.

-This article delves into user experiences to explore Cision’s strengths and drawbacks – and why some PR teams are switching to alternatives.
+This article delves into user experiences to explore Cision’s strengths and drawbacks, and why some PR teams are switching to alternatives (or supplementing Cision) for the majority of their PR needs.

 Cision is a multifaceted PR platform that helps businesses manage and execute their communication strategies.
 Its core features include: